JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-10-JS Portfolio Project.md

 end
 {% endhighlight %}

 Every time when the front-end communicates with the back-end the auth_token is exchanged.
 Except for creating a new User, and the login process because at that moment the frontend can not have a auth_token.
-This exception for the chekc on token can be found in the back-end in the users and authentication controller in the skip_before_action :authorized, only: [:create].
-In all other interactions it will be checked if the action requested is authorized.
+This exception for the check of the token can be found in the back-end in the users and authentication controller in the skip_before_action :authorized, only: [:create].
+In all other front- and back end interactions a check if the action requested is authorized is performed.
 Part in this plays the JWT.decode that returns an exp The "exp" (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
 The processing of the "exp" claim requires that the current date/time MUST be before the expiration date/time listed in the "exp" claim.

+In my project I have two actions of CRUD for the user and all four for the contact.
+The user's profile page is displayed with information returned from the backend after a successful login and not a read request.
+A user can create a login by registering and can update the user profile.
+Contacts can be created, displayed (read), updated and deleted.